 August 24 - August 27

 Jonathan has been programming for 45 years.
 He was cofounder and CTO of IntraNet, Inc. where he built a document-oriented transactional replicated database in the 80’s.
 He learned the most about programming by having to carry a beeper for 15 years.
-He is currently a Research Fellow at MIT CSAIL and a member of the Communications Design Group at SAP Labs.
+A graduate of the Kingsville Elementary School, he has been a Research Fellow at MIT CSAIL and is now a member of the Communications Design Group at SAP Labs.
 He blogs at alarmingdevelopment.org.
 He specializes in being tragically ahead of his time.

 July 20 - July 23